usc-isi-i2/table-linker/README.md

 **Options:**
 - `-c a`: column name which has the retrieval scores.
 Default is `retrieval_score`

 - `-o a`: the output column name where the normalized scores will be stored.
 Default is input column name appended with the suffix `_normalized`

+- `-t | --normalization-type`: Accepts two types of normalization that can be applied to the scores.
+The types accepted are

+   - `max_norm` which normalizes by dividing by the max value present in the column

+   - `zscore` which does the zscore normlaization. `score(i) - mean(score)/standard_deviation(score)`

+      By default the type is `max_norm`

 - `-w|--weights`: a comma separated string of the format `<retrieval_method_1:<weight_1>, <retrieval_method_2:<weight_2>,...>`
  specifying the weights for each retrieval method.
 By default, all retrieval method weights are set to 1.0